contact

 But the most interesting development was her sense of self-belief.
 For three of her formative years, no one parented her, so she came to rely entirely on herself.
 Given that there was no one to ask for advice, she did what she wanted.
 So when her parents attempted to reassert themselves as the powers that be, Yoka’s five-year-old attitude was, “Nah, I’m good.
 I got myself this far.”

-And, fascinatingly, that same self-belief is what led to Yoka never developing any concept of imposter syndrome.
+And, fascinatingly, that same self-belief is what led Yoka to never develop any concept of imposter syndrome.

 I’d like to honor Yoka for responding this way.